Kykuit Tour: Visiting the Rockefeller Estate in Sleepy Hollow, NY

 Before our departure, we were shuttled to the massive Coach Barn, where antique carriages, automobiles, and other gems remained stored and on display.

-Why Don't the Rockefellers Live in Kykuit Anymore?
+Why Don't the Rockefellers Live in the Kykuit Estate Anymore?

 Well it was just too much work, frankly.
 There is still one "small" house (originally built on the estate as a playhouse for the children) that family members use to gather and have events but overall, the main Kykuit residence proved to require too much maintenance and Nelson, Rockefeller Junior's son decided to share his childhood home and grounds with the public.

-Wellness Tips For Your Visit to the Kykuit Estate:
+Important Wellness Tips For Your Visit to the Kykuit Rockefeller Estate

-For Kykuit visitor tour information, check out the Hudson Valley website.
+For Information about the Rockefeller Estate and Kykuit tours, check out the Hudson Valley website.